 The decision to read Tarot for other people is a serious one.
 You are touching minds and hearts with no less influence than counselors or ministers.
 Fun, entertainment and humor have an important place in Tarot too, but let’s save that for another day.
 I don’t have data, or academic sources to back this up, but based on long experience doing Tarot readings for hundreds of people over the years, Tarot has a very real emotional impact.
 Sometimes a reading brings laughter, sometimes tears, sometimes both.
-Stress melts and a glimmer of hope returns to a client’s eyes during a reading.
-I’ve seen it happen.
-It is an honor to play a small facilitating role in that process.
+I’ve seen stress melt and a glimmer of hope return to a client’s eyes during a reading.
+It is an honor to play a small role in that process.

-If you want to learn more about that aspect of journaling, I highly recommend “Writer Your Own Magic: The Hidden Power in Your Words” by Richard Webster (Llwellyn Publications.)
+If you want to learn more about the attraction/manifestation aspects of journaling, I highly recommend “Writer Your Own Magic: The Hidden Power in Your Words” by Richard Webster (Llwellyn Publications.)
 It is a pleasant, easy read and a giant ah-HA kind of experience.

 There are lots of books about therapeutic and creative journal keeping.
 Never read a one of them.
 I used, loved, and greatly benefited from the no holds barred, grab a pen and a cheap notebook and have at it approach.